shadows1995/AvukatAgiNet/AppleReview.md

 ### 8. File: components/JobCard.tsx
 - Integrated `useMobileApp`.
 - If on mobile and user is non-premium:
-    - Display "Bu göreve başvuramazsın" instead of "Premium ile Başvur".
+    - Display "Lütfen sitemizi ziyaret ediniz" instead of "Premium ile Başvur".
     - Disable the application button.
-    - Show an alert "Bu göreve başvuramazsın" if clicked (defensive check).
+    - Show an alert "Lütfen sitemizi ziyaret ediniz" (or similar blocking message) if clicked.

 ## Summary of Strategy
 The strategy relies on the `useMobileApp` hook returning `true` inside the React Native Webview.